Electric Hoist- Motor Modification & Upgrade

 Motors are available in 5/8 hp and 1-1/8 hp, producing 400 in lbs and 800 in lbs of torque respectively.
 This provides enough power for most roll off roof designs in the range of 100 to 800 sq ft.
 (500 - 5,000 lbs).

-The heaviest roof to date, with an MVO system, uses a 1-1/8 hp motor, driving a 4,000 lb roof.
-See link.
+The heaviest roof to date, with an MVO system, uses a 1-1/8 hp motor, driving a 4,000 lb roof. (see this link)

 To use the motors with a pinion gear or chain sprocket requires machine work on the gear box and output drive shaft.

 The motor modification outlined below is fot the Heavy Duty 1-1/8 HP Motor.
 The same steps are required for the Standard 5/8 HP Motor with a slightly smaller Bearing Assembly.
-This outline shows the progression of disassembly and machnine work required:
+The following shows the progression of dis-assembly, re-assembly and precision machine work required:

 (2) The Gear Box must be completely disassmebled...........................................
 All grease needs to be removed